WWU-IETC-R-Collab/CEDENSURF-Mod/CEDENSURF_Merge.md

 ## Remove duplicate data

+### Removal from final merged document

-An alternate method might be to look for data that match in three specific columns, following the merge; like date, stationname, and result
+distinct() allows us to remove data that matches in specific columns, following the merge; like Date, StationName, Analyte, and Result.
+It keeps the first record and removes all subsequent matches.

 ```r